-Then you get the call that this ‘less than loved one’ has died.
+Then you get the call that this ‘less than loved one’ has died (or even if they haven't died, stick with me).
 It immediately kicks up a ton of conflicting (yet completely normal) reactions and emotions.
 You begin to review your relationship with them and find yourself yearning for unrealized dreams, hopes, outcomes, or expectations.
 They leave us wishing our relationship with them had been different, more loving, more supportive, calmer or at least found a peaceful resolution.

 Their death and the complicated relationship you had with them leads to a potent and confusing mix of emotions.
 Relief.
 Guilt.
 Shame.
 Peace.
 Sadness.
 Anger.
 Regret.
 Calm.

 Oftentimes, we were unable to say what we needed to say.
 Any attempt at communicating our truth while they were still alive always turned into another argument.
 Another wound.
-Another frickin’ painful memory.
-We’re left replaying those scenes over and over in our heads for days or years afterwards, desperately wishing for but unable to change the narrative or achieve a different outcome.
+Another horribly painful memory.
+We’re left replaying those scenes over and over in our heads for days or years afterward, desperately wishing for but unable to change the narrative or achieve a different outcome.